-naw goes with us there also with its ever true revelations; and it tells us there are two con-sequences entailed upon its violation, or perhaps we may say but one, with a different de-gree of intensity.
+When we enter the moral field of action, the naw goes with us there also with its ever true revelations; and it tells us there are two consequences entailed upon its violation, or perhaps we may say but one, with a different degree of intensity.
 The one is regret; the other remorse, which may in reality be regret intensified.
-Regret is the consequence of the sin committed in ignorance; remorse the consequence of our willful sins, and the depth, force and duration of our regret or remorse will be in proportion to the knowledge we may possess or acquire of the just claims of the law of right which we may have violated.
-We have been taught that we can sin against God, but we fail to comprehend how it is possible, by any means whatever, for finite beings to bring themselves into such a relation to an infinite being, as to malign, traduce, impugn or trespass upon him to his injury.
-Therefore we can not admit, the assertion as true, and more especially when the social law of the family brotherhood of mankind reveals to us that every time we sin, violate the moral law, we either sin against ourselves or our fellow men, and generally against both.
+Regret is the consequence of the sin committed in ignorance; remorse the consequence of our willful sigs, and the depth, force and duration of our vegret or remorae will be in proportion to the knowledge we may possess or acquire of the just claims of the law of right which we may have violated.
+We have been taught that we can ain against God, but we fail to comprehend how it is possible, by any means whatever, for finite beings to bring themselves into such a relation to an infinite being, as to malign, traduce, impugn or traspass upon him to his ir jury.
+Therefore we can not admit the assertion as true, and more especially when the social law of the family protherhood of mankind reveals to us that every time we sin, violate the moral law, we cither sin against ourselves or our fellowmen, and generally against both.
 We can not sin against God.
 Our arm is too short to do him injury.
-Our thoughts are too feeble to cops with the Infinite.
-We can not quarrel with the Delty, nor can we disturb his peace, nor move Infinite love to ire, so that we shall need to conciliate or make peace with him.
+Our thoughts are too feeble to cope with the Infinite.
+We can not quarrel with the Deity, nor can be disturb his peace, nor move Infinite love to ire, so that we shall need to conciliate 'or make peace with him.
 Conciliation and peace making applies to our-selves.
 We are the actors, and if we sin we are the sufferers.
-The wrong is in ourselves, and we must make it right with each other.
-So the law reveals it to us, if we will rightly interpret its manifestations.
+The wrong is in ourselves, and we must make it right with each other So the law reveals it to us, if we will rightly interpret its manifestations.
 In the moral plane of action it holds us responsible to each other, and to ourselves, for every act, however trivial.
 It is just upon this plane, as well as upon every other.
-We are its subjects, and we must obey or we must endure the conse-quences of our disobedience.
-There is no for-
+We are its subjects, and we must obey or we must endure the consequences of our disobedience.
+There is so for-TIVEDESS